Omnisch/CUBE/README.md

 # RUBIK'S CUBE

-A Simulator of a Rubik's Cube (without auto-solving ability) under OpenGL, MFC.
+A Simulator of a Rubik's Cube (without self-solving ability) under OpenGL, MFC.

 ## Instruction